GraceAHall/accessing-public-data/README.md

 **Who uses these archives**

-NCBI Nucleotide, ENA and DDBJ contain
+NCBI Nucleotide, ENA and DDBJ are locations where you can search for nucleotide data of any kind.
+These act as central repositories, and are linked to from other more specific archives.

 People doing a wide search:
 * If your biological question is narrow, you may just want to know if any sequence data exists